Los Angeles Cocaine Possession Lawyer

 If you are a non-violent, first-time drug offender, speak with a cocaine possession lawyer about going through a treatment program and completing education requirements in exchange for a dismissal of the criminal charges.
 This is known as deferred entry of judgment (DEJ).
 However, you must fully complete the program to the court’s satisfaction.
 If you drop out or violate any condition of the program then a guilty verdict will be entered in your case and you can be punished to the fullest extent of the law.

 If you are on a second or subsequent non-violent drug offense, you may be able to take advantage of Proposition 36.
 After your conviction is entered into the court, you attend 12 months of drug rehabilitation instead of going to jail.
-Your time in treatment may be extended and you may also have to abide by terms of probation.
+Your time in treatment may be extended and you may also have to abide by the terms of probation.

 Additionally, depending on the county in which you are charged, there may be a drug court that offers other alternatives to conviction or incarceration.
 To learn more about California diversion programs for drug charges, call a cocaine possession attorney today.